 You're getting a great product and you're supporting American vets.

-We're building a community, it's coffee with a cause.
+It's coffee with a cause.

-We want to have the ability to actually directly engage with their customer base, whereas you know, larger corporate entities they don't care.
+We want to have the ability to actually directly engage with their customer base, whereas, you know, larger corporate entities, they don't care.

 Right.

-And that they don't have a soul, they're not they're not looking out for the American values.
+They're not looking out for the American values.

 They're looking out for profit.